 RCI may offer a limited number of in-person site visits.
 RCI will develop virtual resources such as success stories and case studies that examine best practices from other transportation reconnection projects.

-5. Funding Identification Support
+5. Funding and Financing Identification Support